 Why missing middle is banned

 Most of Portsmouth's residential zones permit single-family homes as-of-right but require a variance or special exception for duplexes, triplexes, or small multifamily.
-These are the same housing types that make up much of Portsmouth's older, walkable neighborhoods — built before current zoning existed.
+These are the same housing types that make up much of Portsmouth's older walkable neighborhoods — built before current zoning existed.

 RSA 672:1 III-e — prohibition on unreasonable discouragement of housingThe zoning history

-See also: HAP items Z-22 through Z-30 (zoning reform category)Housing Action Plan items that address the missing middle
+Housing Action Plan items that address the missing middle

 For triage: Missing middle items in the HAP are not about large-scale development — they're about replicating the building patterns already present in Portsmouth's most livable neighborhoods.
 The question for each item is whether it gives those patterns a legal pathway, and whether that pathway requires discretionary review or is truly by-right.
+Z-5, Z-9, and Z-22 address use permission.
+Z-4 and Z-8 address enabling conditions.
+P-7 addresses the process.